SHAPING THINGS TO COME – THE ‘OCTOPUS ACT’

 The Second Reading

-Only a few members drew attention to the dangers of a large proposal, but they were supported by the conservative Argus and liberal Age.
+Woods’ suggestions were ignored, but a decade later he was to be vindicated when railways were pushed into the Mallee.
+Only a few members drew attention to the dangers of a large proposal, but they were supported by both the conservative Argus and liberal Age.
 They stressed the dangers of starting large public works all over the colony, as expenditure of more than £1,000,000 per annum would be almost impossible without immigration to supply more labour.

 The Committee and Third Reading

-The government sought to pass the 50 lines it had initially proposed during the first night of Committee on Tuesday 21st October.
-Knowing the government was to propose more lines next night, and with about half its eighty six members absent, only the need for six lines generated any real debate, but between 9pm and 11.53pm, 49 lines were approved.
+The government sought to pass the 50 lines it had initially proposed during the first night of Committee on 21st October.
+Knowing the government was to propose more lines next night, and with about half its eighty six members absent, only six lines generated any real debate.
+Between 9 pm and 11.53 pm, 49 lines were approved.
 Said one member, ‘in the present humour of the committee it would be useless to object to any line.’
-The government had included a solitary line to light standards: that from Mount Moriac to Forrest, which was not expected to warrant a passenger service and therefore the lower speeds mandatory on a light line were thought acceptable.
-This encouraged Bent, who endeavoured to drum up support for more light railways, but the Premier shut him down.
-The Argus for that morning had come out against light railways, stressing the dangers to trains from wandering livestock and drawing attention to a recent accident in New Zealand from this cause.
-Against prejudice of this sort Bent laboured in vain.
-The last 25 lines were passed in about 50 minutes – two minutes per line!
+The government had included a solitary line to light standards: that from Mount Moriac to Forrest.
+This line was not expected to warrant a passenger service and therefore the lower speeds mandatory on a light line were thought acceptable.

-The government decided to seek an additional £1 million of additional loans and accordingly sought approval for an extra 186 miles of lines proposed in the aborted 1882 Bill plus a few additions of its own.
-Private Members had submitted proposals for no less than 839 miles of additional lines, but only succeeded in adding a few lines against government wishes.
+The government decided to seek an additional loan of £1 million and accordingly sought approval to adopt the 186 miles of line proposed by Bent in 1882.
+Gillies had initially left these out, but was now happy to included them together with a few more additions of his own.
+Private members had submitted proposals for no less than 839 miles of additional lines, but only succeeded in adding a few lines against government wishes.

 The Legislative Council Review

 The only successful amendment to the lines proposed by the Assembly was to the Koroit-Dunkeld line, which it altered to terminate at Hamilton.
-This was one of the few instances in the passage of the entire Bill when estimates of traffic were used and it was a rough sort of justice that this amendment very nearly brought down the whole Bill which had progressed without resort to ‘misleading’ estimates of traffic.
+This was one of the few instances in the passage of the entire Bill when estimates of traffic were discussed in debate.
+This amendment very nearly brought down the whole Bill which had progressed without resort to ‘misleading’ estimates of traffic.
 After dealing with the Assembly’s lines, Council added one of its own, from Baxter to Mornington, and sent the amended Bill back to the Legislative Assembly.

 Back and Forth Between Houses

-The Penshurst – Dunkeld line proved to be absolutely useless.
-The railways were in no hurry to build it and it was opened on 22nd August 1890 with minimal facilities.
-In just over five months passenger services were cancelled and goods trains were only to run if required.
+The Penshurst – Dunkeld line indeed proved to be absolutely useless.
+The railways were in no hurry to build it and when opened on 22nd August 1890 it had minimal facilities.
+Just over five months later passenger services were cancelled and goods trains were only run if required.
 It was closed outright with the onset of the Depression of 1892.
-Even after the recovery of rails when the line was dismantled, the colony threw away at least £33,000 on this line, merely to achieve agreement between the politicians of the two houses of parliament.
+When the line was dismantled the rails recovered were used elsewhere.
+Taking account of their value, the colony still threw away at least £33,000 on this line, merely to achieve agreement between the politicians of the two houses of parliament.

 Ending the Light Lines Experiment